rootwork/rootwork.org/hugo/content/blog/2009-05-25/index.md

 slug: 'social-change-takes-more-social-media' # Recommended length is 3 to 5 words.
 aliases:
   - /p/090525

+# For the post as it appears in lists.
+summary: >
-description: "Social media doesn't mean you do less organizing -- it means you (can) do it better, or at least differently.
+  Social media doesn't mean you do less organizing -- it means you (can) do it better, or at least differently.
 You still have to use all the old skills of coalition-building, strategic planning, creative social action, managing relationships and preventing burnout.
-None of that goes away just because you’re engaging with people on Facebook instead of in town halls." # For SEO and social media snippets.
+None of that goes away just because you're engaging with people on Facebook instead of in town halls.

+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
-summary: "Social media doesn't mean you do less organizing -- it means you (can) do it better, or at least differently.
-You still have to use all the old skills of coalition-building, strategic planning, creative social action, managing relationships and preventing burnout.
-None of that goes away just because you’re engaging with people on Facebook instead of in town halls." # For the post in lists.
+  In social media for social change, you still have to use all the old skills of coalition-building, strategic planning, creative social action, managing relationships and preventing burnout.

 draft: false # Change to 'false' to publish this post.
 featured: false